Quick Start

 - Air-gapped / offline mirror bundles, delivered on a regular cadence.

-- Hardened mirror appliances built on FreeBSD + ZFS + nginx, matching the stack described in Infrastructure.
+- Hardened mirror appliances built on FreeBSD, ZFS, and nginx, matching the stack described under Infrastructure.

 - Bare-metal management — full lifecycle operation of customer-owned or colocated hardware: provisioning, OS hardening, monitoring, patching, capacity planning, and on-call response.